Gahlord/mkfeed/README.md

-This is a fork of @dburic's mkfeed which works on MacOSX using Python 3.
+This is a fork of @dburic's mkfeed.
+The primary changes are made so that this now works on MacOSX using Python 3.

 mkfeed: a program for making RSS feeds
 ======================================================================